 Part-time employees and full-time equivalent employees do not factor into this calculation.

 You can learn more about the types of employer payments and how they are calculated through the IRS website.

-It is important to note that, in previous years, transition relief was available to ALEs under section 4980H.
-According to the recently released ACA Reporting Draft Instructions for Tax Year 2017, no such relief will be available in 2017.
+It is important to note that, in 2015 and 2016, transition relief was available to ALEs under section 4980H, but not for subsequent years.

 By determining whether you offered sufficient health coverage to satisfy the employer shared responsibility provisions, you will be able to accurately complete your ACA filing and be prepared for any payments that may result from non-compliance.